 Americans enjoy some of the safest and most nutritious food available in the world.
 Today, many Americans want assurances that their meat, milk and egg products are produced the way that the statements included on the food labels outline and these products are consistently true and verified.

-Working directly with Farmers, Food companies, and the United States Department of Agriculture (USDA) and Food Safety and Inspection Service (FSIS), True Foods™ brings the truth and transparency to Americans who want to know where their food comes from, how it was raised and what it was fed.
+Working directly with Farmers, Food companies and the Unit States Department of Agriculture (USDA) Food Safety and Inspection Service (FSIS), True Foods™ brings the truth and transparency to Americans who want to know where their food comes from, how it was raised and what it was fed.

 Nutrient enrichment levels are tested in food labs to confirm the label claims while “raised without” claims must be approved through animal feeding protocols and verified through regular auditing processes that flow from farm to fork.